Bastipur, India

 Bastipur is a village and a municipality in Rohtas district in the state of Bihar, India.
+Its PIN code is 821307.

 Geography and climate

 Bastipur (map) is near Dehri and Sasaram, in Bihar, India.
 This village is situated at the bank of the Sone River with an average elevation of 99 metres (324 feet) and is also surrounded partially by the Kaimur Range.

 Demographics

 At the 2001 Indian Census, Bastipur had a population of approximately 10,000.
 Males constitute 55% of the population and females 45%.
 Bastipur has an average literacy rate of 70%, higher than the national average of 59.5%.

 Hinduism is the religion of 90% of Bastipur's population, and Muslims make up most of the other 10%.

 Hindi and Bhojpuri language are the principal spoken and written languages, with English and Urdu also used, but less frequently.